fattenap/seed-quickstart/README.md

 `yarn build`

 This will run a release build.
 The artifacts will be copied to a `dist` folder, for you to deploy to your server.

+### Things you need to know
+- To change the output bundle name, update the package.json file, replacing `bundle` and `dev-bundle` with a name you want.
+- The index.html file is a template, see `HtmlWebpackPlugin` in webpack.config.js
+- The static directory and all the assets, will be copied to the `dist` folder during build.